mutantstandard/orxporter/docs/dzuk/howto.md

 - `inkscape` (requires inkscape)
 - `imagemagick` (requires ImageMagick)
-- `rendersvg` (requires rendersvg)
+- `resvg` (requires resvg)

 *(check the [readme](../../readme.md) for all the information on dependencies)*

-Based on our experiences, we highly recommend rendersvg (unless you need fancy SVG support like filters) because it is much faster than the others.
+Based on our experiences, we highly recommend resvg (unless you need fancy SVG support like filters) because it is much faster than the others.

 ## Cache (`-C`) (optional)